Apply to Doctoral Studies

 Doctoral Studies at the Academy of Fine Arts

 The Doctoral Programme in Fine Arts at The Academy of Fine Arts of the University of the Arts Helsinki admits students through an open application procedure.
-A maximum of 5 new doctoral students will be admitted to commence studies in the autumn term of 2019 to complete a Doctor of Fine Arts degree (DFA).
+A maximum of 5 new doctoral students will be admitted to commence studies to complete a Doctor of Fine Arts degree (DFA).
 The scope of the degree is 240 ECTS credits.